 Vitamin B-complex involves all of the vital B vitamins.
 It must have some of each of the following:

-- Vitamin B-1 or thiamin: This vitamin is important for the healthy growth and function of organs, like the heart and the brain.
+- Thiamin or Vitamin B-1: This vitamin is important for the healthy growth and function of organs, like the heart and the brain.

 - Vitamin B-2 or riboflavin: The body requires this vitamin to break down fats as well as medications.